Lombok Culture

 Gagak Mandik ( Lombok Culture)

-Gandrung
+Gandrung Dance

 The Gandrung is a dance about love and courtship.
 Gandrung means being in love with or longing for It’s a social dance, usually performed by both young men and women.
 A young girl dances by herself for a while before choosing a male partner from the audience to join her.